Julynx/conflux_sublime/README.md

 3. Then put the .tmTheme file you just downloaded from github inside the “Conflux” folder

-4. Now you should be able to select your custom theme browsing Preferences -> Color Scheme -> Conflux
+4. Now you should be able to select the theme browsing Preferences -> Color Scheme -> Conflux

  LICENSING